clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-people-in-your-program-with-clowdr.md

 ![](/images/content-ppl-1.jpg)

-2. **Select the content item (paper, poster, workshop, etc.) you would like to assign a Chair to by checking the box next to the item.** A sidebar will open, revealing a People section at the top.
+2. **Select the content item (paper, poster, workshop, etc.) you would like to assign a Chair to by checking the box next to the item.** A new sidebar will open, revealing a People section at the top.
 By expanding this section, you will find a Manage Content People button - this will lead you to a new dialog.

 ![](/images/content-ppl-2.jpg)![](/images/content-ppl-3.jpg)

-3. **Now you find yourself in the Manage Content People area.** There are two options for how to select a person to assign the role of chair to within this piece of content.
+3. **Now you'll find yourself in the Manage Content People area.** There are two options for how to select a person to assign the role of Chair in relation to this piece of content.
 You are able to either:

-    A. Select an individual from the available list to assign a role to (by clicking the checkbox next to the name) or
+    A. Select an individual from the list of people already associated with this paper to assign a new role to (by clicking the checkbox next to the name and editing the appropriate field) or

     B. Create a new individual (using the button at the top).